We fund interregional cooperation projects working on innovative policy solutions to local and regional development issues.

 How does the feedback process work?

-Once we receive your request for feedback, we will read it to make sure it is relevant to our programme and it meets our criteria.
+When we receive your request for feedback during an open call, we will read it to make sure it is relevant to our programme and it meets our criteria.

 We will reply to you with as much detail as possible and let you know what needs to be improved.